nullwander/the-great-beginnings/Diagnostic_Scripts/Readme.md

 - `Get-NetworkInfo.ps1`: Active IPv4 interface information

 Note: If any fields are left blank - like PrefixLength in Network Info - it is due to there not being any information.
 I am working on another version of this that will not only fix that issue, but also include DNS checks for stable network connectivity checks.

+## Legal

+These scripts, and my entire repo, is free to modify as needed after donwload.
+If you have any tips, or cool updates to show me, please feel free to reach out.
+I'm always down to learn some more.